-Queen Margaret’s is the only full-boarding all-girls school in the North of England offering the full boarding experience, and its home since 1949 has been the 17th-century Escrick Hall, overlooking a campus in 70 acres of grounds near the ancient city of York.
-The school encourages individual growth, challenge and self-confidence whilst fostering the values of kindness and honesty.
+Queen Margaret’s is one of the few all-girls schools in the North of England offering the full boarding experience, and its home since 1949 has been the 17th-century Escrick Hall, overlooking a campus in 70 acres of grounds near the ancient city of York.
+The school encourages individual growth, and self-confidence whilst fostering the values of kindness and honesty.
 Modern facilities include the award-winning Centenary building which houses a 250-seat theatre, a Chapel and dance/drama studios.

 At a glance

 The varied and challenging curriculum offers 22 subjects at GCSE and 29 at A level whilst a range of non-examined courses encourages objective thinking and general knowledge.
 Sciences and Modern Languages are particular strengths and individualised EAL programmes lead to internationally-recognised qualifications, including IELTs.
 Class sizes are small, and teaching is interactive and engaging, reflected in consistently strong results - on average 74% of A Level candidates achieve A*/B grades.

 With over 70% of girls full-boarding they are able to integrate fully into the life of this 7-day-a-week boarding school.
 Each of the 6 horizontally-structured boarding houses is led by a team of caring and well-qualified staff, and there is a ‘guardian angel’ scheme for new students.
 Year 7 girls share 4-6 bed dormitories in a converted farmhouse, whilst Upper Sixth cottages enable more independent living.
 Friday nights and weekends are filled with a programme of activities and trips.